Horace H. F. Jayne

 Horace Howard Furness Jayne (Cape May, New Jersey, 9 June 1898 – 6 August 1975, Palm Beach, Florida) was an American museum director and curator, art historian, and expert on Asian art who served as the director of the University of Pennsylvania Museum of Archeology and Anthropology (the Penn Museum) and the vice-director of the Metropolitan Museum of Art.

 Upbringing

-He was the son of University of Pennsylvania professor Horace Jayne and author Caroline Furness Jayne, and the grandson and namesake of Shakespearean scholar Horace Howard Furness.
+He was the son of University of Pennsylvania professor/Dean Horace Fort Jayne and author Caroline Furness Jayne, and the grandson and namesake of Shakespearean scholar Horace Howard Furness.
 He grew up in Philadelphia and Wallingford, Pennsylvania, and attended Episcopal Academy.
 Both parents died when he was in his teens; afterward he and his sister Kate lived with their uncle Dr. William Henry Furness III.
 He graduated from Harvard University in 1919, and was a member of its 1923-24 and 1925-26 archaeological expeditions to northwest China, sponsored by the Fogg Art Museum.
 He received a master's degree in art history from the University of Pennsylvania in 1933.